lmmentel/panthera/docs/source/tutorials.rst

 is not necessary.

-The methanol molecule will be used as and example and VASP_ code will be used to perform the calculations, however since panther_ is interfaced with ASE_ any of the supported calculators_ can be used instead with appropriate modifications.
+The methanol molecule will be used as and example and VASP_ code will be used to perform the calculations, however since panthera_ is interfaced with ASE_ any of the supported calculators_ can be used instead with appropriate modifications.